0no-co/gql.tada/.changeset/lucky-brooms-draw.md

 "@gql.tada/cli-utils": patch
 ---

-Leverage the Sourcemap the Vue compiler delivers us when looking up positions in the TS document
+Use the Vue SFC compiler's source-maps when looking up positions in its TypeScript file output